-Each Assistant Chief Executive shall have delegated powers to enable them or their appointed Officers to take disciplinary action, in accordance with the Council's policy.
-Assistant Chief Executives will be responsible for approving Service rules and accepted standards of conduct and performance and ensuring these are known to all their employees.
+Each Executive Director shall have delegated powers to enable them or their appointed Officers to take disciplinary action, in accordance with the Council's policy.
+Executive Directors will be responsible for approving departmental rules and accepted standards of conduct and performance and ensuring these are known to all their employees.